 This project was supported by JCCC and Haines & Friends.

-We hope you will support these groups in their efforts to enhance the Arts, Culture and Heritage of our Community of Josephine!!
+We hope you will support these groups in their efforts to enhance the arts, culture, and heritage of our community of Josephine County!!

 The GP Museum of Art was granted monies for Elementary students to visit the Museum for arts instruction.